paqira/jasiapi/doc/source/index.md

 ## Usage

-You can install from PyPI:
+You can install from GitHub:

 ```shell
 pip install git+https://github.com/paqira/jasiapi